Stan Anderson (Scottish footballer)

 Stan Anderson (22 June 1939 – 3 December 1997) was a Scottish football player and manager.

 Anderson was born in Craigneuk, Scotland.
 He started his career in 1957 at Hamilton Academical.
-He moved to Rangers two years later but was unable to break into the senior team, making only one appearance for the club during a 4–1 win over Clyde on 27 April 1960.
+He moved to Rangers two years later but was unable to break into the senior team, making only one appearance for the club during a 1-4 defeat by Clyde on 27 April 1960.
 A return to Accies followed in 1961 then a season with Queen of the South before a final spell with Hamilton.
 In 1966 Anderson moved to Clyde and went on to make over one hundred appearances for the team.